-The effective implementation of such a large scale of line investments, involving the need to acquire the legal deeds to thousands of properties on which gas networks are built (this does not apply to the PSG gas pipelines covered by the Terminal Special Act), is an organizational and legal challenge not only for the company.
-It should be highlighted that in order to simplify and accelerate the process of preparing some of the PSG investments, the legislator decided to include them in the Act of 24 April 2009 on investments in the liquefied natural gas regasification terminal in Świnoujście (hereinafter the special act).
+The effective implementation of such a large scale of line investments, involving the need to acquire the legal deeds to thousands of properties on which gas networks are built, is an organizational and legal challenge not only for the company.
+In order to simplify and accelerate the process of preparing some of the PSG investments, the legislator included them in the Act of 24 April 2009 on investments in the liquefied natural gas regasification terminal in Świnoujście (hereinafter the special act).
 As a result, 28 PSG gas pipelines (9 in the 2019 amendment and 19 in the next amendment from 2021) were added to the list of investments supporting investments in the terminal, and the possibility was introduced that the Company can make connections and build gas pipelines to generating units or cogeneration to produce electricity or heat.
-After more than two and a half years of experience with the implementation of that regulation, it is safe to conclude that in extreme cases it allowed us to complete the process of preparing the PSG investment within a year, which took 12 years and 3 months without the special act.
+After more than two and a half years of experience with the implementation of that regulation, the PSG investment preparation process has been shortened in extreme cases from more than 12 years and three months to 2.5 years.

 Our company’s cooperation with local government units from the province level to the poviat and municipal levels is also extremely important, not only in activities resulting from the construction process, but also in terms of assessing the potential of the end-user market and cooperating with industrial investors looking for investment areas fitted with technical infrastructure.
 Our partner companies in the gas trade who commission us with distribution service are of key importance in acquiring new customers.